 - In a Nairobi restaurant: “Customers who find our waitresses rude ought to see the manager.”

 Naturally, we all find examples like these very entertaining, but is this really how you want customers to view your business?
-For your company to be taken seriously it is important to realise that, while there is a place for machine translation, most business communication needs the accuracy of meaning that comes from professional translation.
+For your company to be taken seriously it is important to realise that, while there is a place for machine translation, most business communication needs the accuracy of meaning that comes from employing a professional German translation service.